-This studio course is intended for undergraduate students, from any discipline, interested in learning about architecture, design and the built environment.
-It is a foundational studio course, offering an introduction to design, design thinking, design process, and aspects of design theory, as they may be applied to the built environment, specifically buildings, cities, and landscapes.
-As a studio course, students will work largely individually to complete a series of experiential learning exercises that address visual literacy, visual composition in two and three dimensions, and problem solving.
-This includes aspects of form, space, visual hierarchy, scale, proportion, and context.
-The exercises offer an introduction to basic modelling, 2D representation and visual/oral presentation skills.
+This course is intended for undergraduate students, from any discipline, interested in learning about architecture, design and the built environment.
+It is a second foundational studio course, offering an introduction to design, design thinking, design processes and aspects of design theory, as they may be applied to the built environment, specifically buildings, cities, and landscapes.
+As a studio course, students will work individually, and in teams, to complete a series of experiential learning exercises that address visual communication, problem solving, and interventions within an urban setting.
+This includes aspects of diagramming and visual communication, to identify and address, through design, aspects of the built environment.
 Students will be evaluated based on project submissions and a final portfolio of course projects.
+The course concludes with a capstone exercise targeting a design intervention for an urban setting in Calgary.